andyxning/go-graceful-shutdown/README.md

 # Feature
 * Graceful shutdown for Go with a HTTP service
-* support shutdown timeout and it is configurable when initialize an instance of  `grace.GraceServer`
+* support shutdown timeout and it is configurable when initialize an instance of  `grace.Server`
 * **go-http-grace do not handle errors not caused by `Listener.Close()`.
-So, if your `Serve` method returns errors for some other reasons, Nothing is guaranteed!** :)
+So, if your `http.Server.Serve` method returns errors for some other reasons.
+ Nothing is guaranteed!** :)

 # Usage
 * Use `grace.HandleFunc` to register a route, instead of `http.HandleFunc`
-* Use `grace.GraceServer` to initialize a server, instead of `http.Server`
+* Use `grace.Server` to initialize a server, instead of `http.Server`
-* When declare a `grace.GraceServer`, register `grace.DefaultGraceServeMux` with `Handler` and initialize `ShutdownChan` and `ExitChan` elements.
+* When declare a `grace.Server`, register `grace.DefaultServeMux` with `Handler` and initialize `ShutdownChan` and `ExitChan` elements.
     * Example
     ```go
-    grace.GraceServer{
+    grace.Server{
 		Server: http.Server{
-			Addr:           ADDRESS,
+			Addr:           Address,
-			Handler:        grace.DefaultGraceServeMux,
+			Handler:        grace.DefaultServeMux,
 		},
-        // Timeout: 2,
+        // Timeout: 10,
 		ShutdownChan: make(chan os.Signal, 1),
 		ExitChan:     make(chan bool, 1),
 	}